boazsegev/plezi-website/docs/guides/hello_chat.html.md

 The application is ready.
 Restart the application (if it isn't running, run it now) and visit [localhost:3000](http://localhost:3000).

-This example application is over-designed.
-The same results can be accomplished in far less code.
+The example application is over-designed.
 However, this example is extendable and demonstrates security considerations, dynamic websocket API considerations (we can connect from different controllers to the same chatroom) and evented design.

-Congratulations for making it this far.
+Congratulations on making it this far.